Emergency contraception can be used after unprotected sex if you don’t want to get pregnant.

 The IUD works by preventing implantation in your uterus and can be removed when your next period occurs or it can be left in place for ongoing contraception.

-The copper IUD is recommended as the most effective form of emergency contraception for women who weigh over 70 kg.
+The copper IUD is recommended as the most effective form of emergency contraception for women who weigh over 70 kg or have a BMI of more than 26.
 It is also preferred if the unprotected sex occurred more than 3 days ago.
 A healthcare professional needs to insert the IUD, which can be uncomfortable, but while it is in place, it can be used for ongoing contraception.

 Emergency contraceptive pill

-The ECP is a high dose contraceptive pill with a hormone called progesterone.
+The ECP is a high dose contraceptive pill with a hormone called progestogen.
 The ECP works mainly by delaying ovulation, but there is a risk of pregnancy if you have unprotected sex later in your cycle.
-It doesn’t work once the egg has been fertilised and it doesn’t harm you or a developing embryo.
+It doesn’t work once the egg has been released and fertilised.
+It doesn’t harm you or a developing embryo.

 The ECP can be taken up to 72 hours (3 days) after unprotected sex, but is most effective when taken in first 24 hours – it is less effective as time passes.
-The ECP should prevent:
+The ECP has a success rate of 98% for those of average weight when taken within 72 hours after unprotected sex.

 The ECP may not be as effective for women weighing over 70 kg.
 You should consider using the IUD or taking double the dose (take 2 ECPs together).
 This is an unapproved dose, and the effectiveness has not been fully studied.

 Tell your doctor or pharmacist about any other medication you are taking.
-Some other medicines affect the way the ECP works, so you may need extra doses or a copper IUD.
+Some other medicines such as antiepileptics and antibiotics affect the way the ECP works, so you may need extra doses or a copper IUD.
 If you vomit within 3 hours of taking the ECP you’ll need to take another dose.

 How do I take the ECP?